jaewoo-so/pyEasyChatGPT/README.md

 -   [x] Captcha solvers support (2Captcha, PyPasser)
 -   [x] [Headless machines support](#how-do-i-get-it-to-work-on-headless-linux-server)
 -   [x] Proxy support (only without basic auth)
+-   [x] Large amount of chat (only ChatGPT Plus user)
+-   [x] Removed features that are not available in the original repo

 ## Getting Started